 The National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps) is one of the seven uniformed services of the United States.
-The 321 officers of NOAA Corps make up only about three percent of NOAA's personnel.
-Officers can be found operating one of NOAA's 19 ships or 12 aircraft to provide support to meet NOAA's missions, and additionally facilitate research projects, conduct diving operations, and serve in staff positions throughout the agency.2 Duties and areas of operations can range from launching a weather balloon at the South Pole, conducting hydrographic or fishery surveys in Alaska, maintaining buoys in the tropical Pacific, and flying survey aircraft into hurricanes to provide accurate weather forecasts.
-During times of war or national emergency, NOAA Corps officers can assume positions of leadership and command in the Armed Forces.3
+Five of these uniformed services are the armed forces of the Army, Navy, Air Force, Marines, and Coast Guard, and the remaining two are the commissioned corps of NOAA and the commission corps of the U.S. Public Health Service (USPHS).
+The approximately 320 officers of the NOAA Corps make up approximately 3 percent of NOAA's personnel.
+Officers can be found operating one of NOAA's ships or aircraft to provide support to meet NOAA's missions, and additionally facilitate research projects, conduct diving operations, and serve in staff positions throughout the agency.
+Duties and areas of operations can range from launching a weather balloon at the South Pole, conducting hydrographic or fishery surveys in Alaska, maintaining buoys in the tropical Pacific, and flying survey aircraft into hurricanes to provide accurate weather forecasts.
+During times of war or national emergency, NOAA Corps officers can assume positions of leadership and command in the Armed Forces.